Personally Speaking

 Hi and Welcome back.

-In my last post, I spoke about beginning this blog.
-I thought I’d follow that by sharing a little more about how I arrived here—and why animals and art continue to guide me.
+In my last post, I wrote about beginning this blog.
+Today, I want to share a little more about how I arrived here — and why animals and art continue to guide me.

 Personally Speaking ~ Art.
 Kindness.
 Connection.

-This journal began with an idea seeded from my own experiences, something I thought might be worth sharing—that animals can open something in us.
+This journal began with something simple from my own life: the idea that animals can open something in us.
 Something real.
 Something deeply human.

 Over time, I’ve come to see that what starts as a simple moment of connection with an animal often leads to a deeper shift in me.
 A surrender.
 Letting go of what I think I know.
 Seeing more clearly.
 Being in the world differently.

-My paintings and my words are a response to those moments.
+My paintings and my words respond to those moments.
 They’re not about capturing a likeness—they’re about feeling into the essence of things.
 Honestly, it happens by accident.
 It’s not something I can make happen.
 One day I just noticed: there was something that happened between me and the canvas.

 And yet—so often I get in my own way.
 I’m a great one for trying to get it right, to make it perfect.
 I’m sure you know that one!

-It’s taken years to recognise this, to actually pause, and to let go.
+It’s taken years to really pause, to let go.
 For a long time, even though I knew better, I would still ‘battle on’.
 Ridiculous, really—the battle with the canvas!
 Now I trust more.
 I begin in stillness.
 I listen.

 This isn’t about creating art to impress or decorate.
 It’s about surrendering my ego.
 Allowing my skill to simply turn up.
 Letting there be mess, and journey, and trust—until something real emerges.
-Each canvas teaches me as I allow it to flesh itself out.
+Each canvas teaches me as I allow it to unfold.

 In my private mind, I believe the animals I paint come through the canvas to communicate with me.
-I haven’t quite sorted that yet—it’s a little off-centre to share.
-But truly, each story carries a personal experience that has stayed with me.
+It’s a little off-centre, I know — but truly, each story carries an experience that has stayed with me

 Bottom line—you don’t need to ‘understand’ the art in any particular way.
 Just spend time with it.
 Notice what it brings up in you.
 There’s no right interpretation—only an invitation.